Amazon Fargate

 aws configure

-aws configure is used to set credentials
+I used aws configure to set credentials.

 BASH